Galway-based fintech Planet valued at €1.8bn after Eurazeo sells stake

 The company has now agreed to reinvest and co-control the fintech in partnership with Advent International in a deal that values it at around the price it was looking to sell its stake in Planet for.

-Founded in Galway by Gerry Barry in 1985, Fintrax was one of the world’s biggest players in processing tourist VAT refunds.
+Founded in Galway by Gerry Barry in 1985, Fintrax was one of the world’s biggest players in processing tourist Vat refunds.
 It was acquired by Eurazeo in late 2015 with the investment company paying up to €585 million for the Irish firm.
-Fintrax rebranded in early 2018 after acquiring US-listed company Planet payment in a €219 million deal, too which Eurazeo provided half the financing.
+Fintrax rebranded in early 2018 after acquiring US-listed company Planet payment in a €219 million deal, to which Eurazeo provided half the financing.

 The enlarged group now employs more than 1,500 staff in 704 markets.
 It serves more than 400,000 merchants and 100 partner banks, managing in excess of 500 million transactions worth more than €20 billion in value.